PeterCamilleri/CX16/quirks/memory.md

 through A15.
 This 16 bit address can generate up to 65,536 unique addresses.
 The command consists of a single line, R/W. When this line is low, a write command is signified, when high, a read command is in progress.
-In this design, the process supplies the address and the command and the memory returns the data for a read, or accepts the data for a write,
+In this design, the processor supplies the address and the command and the memory returns the data for a read, or accepts the data for a write and that constitutes a single memory transaction (AKA cycle).

 Let's focus on read commands just for now.